g1ddy/sqltools-athena-driver/README.md

-# SQLTools driver for AWS Athena
+# SQLTools driver for AWS Athena Envine v2

 ## Description

-A Visual Studio Code extension which extends the [SQLTools extension](https://marketplace.visualstudio.com/items?itemName=mtxr.sqltools), with a driver to work with AWS Athena.
+A Visual Studio Code extension which extends the [SQLTools extension](https://marketplace.visualstudio.com/items?itemName=mtxr.sqltools), with a driver to work with AWS Athena Engine v2.
 It supports tables and views, as well as running queries.

 ## Configuration